oopsmonk/documentation/client-libraries/1.0/overview.md

 #### **Core** ####
 [Link](root://core/1.0/overview.md)

-Use your favourite language to send requests to an IOTA node's HTTP API, create transactions, and convert data to or from trytes and trits.
+Send API requests to a node, create transactions, and convert data to or from trytes and trits.
 ---

 #### **Account module** ####